EXPLAINER: A look at Trump’s long-shot legal challenges | WTOP

-As President Donald Trump continues to push falsehoods about the election, his legal team has so far failed to gain any traction in court without evidence of widespread fraud, which experts widely agree doesn’t exist.
+While President Donald Trump vows to press ahead with efforts to overturn the election, judges across the country have consistently swatted down his legal challenges.

-Despite that, Trump and his Republican allies are pressing forward with several cases aimed at blocking or delaying the certification of election results in key battleground states won by President-elect Joe Biden.
-Republicans are complaining that, among other things, their observers weren’t allowed to properly review the processing of ballots.
+Trump’s campaign has failed to make any real headway in court without proof of widespread fraud, which experts widely agree doesn’t exist.
+Over the course of a single day this week, Trump and his Republican allies dropped or lost cases seeking to block the certification of election results in three different states.

-Experts say Trump has almost no chance of reversing the election.
-But his repeated baseless claims that the race was rigged is undermining public confidence in the election system while instilling in his supporters the idea that Biden will be an illegitimate president.
+Experts say Trump won’t succeed in stopping President-elect Joe Biden from taking office in January.
+But his repetition of baseless claims that the race was rigged is undermining public confidence in the election system while instilling in his supporters the idea that Biden will be an illegitimate president.

 Where Republican election challenges stand in six states: